linode/docs/docs/applications/media-servers/How-to-Install-SHOUTcast-DNAS-Server-on-Linux.md

 Now that the configuration is set and saved, we can start the server.

-### Starting
+### Start SHOUTcast

-Now it's time to start the SHOUTcast server.
+Now, you can start the SHOUTcast server.
 Here's how:

 1. You'll want to run your shoutcast in a [screen session](/docs/linux-tools/utilities/screen).
 Let's jump into a screen session by entering the following command: